Hybrid work is here to stay, but have you reconsidered your office’s layout to meet the moment?

 With a platform like VergeSense, you get rich, accurate data about where your employees are spending their time, which rooms and areas are lying empty, and how you can improve your overall workplace operations.
 The platform serves up actionable insights powered by AI that your team can use to plan your redesign.

 It’s also recommended to run an employee survey to determine which kinds of spaces they’re using, what they’d like to see, and what they don’t need anymore.

-2. Pitch the changes to executives and stakeholders
+2. Pitch suggested meeting room changes to executives and stakeholders

 Put together your data and insights about how working at your company has changed.
 Include the percentages of employees working from home, working in office, or taking a hybrid approach.
 Outline areas that have been empty for years now, and explain the sunk costs associated with keeping those spaces as they are.